Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 in his strange new world.

-Just like babies, puppies thrive on a routine, so before bringing home a new puppy, I recommend that you consider precisely what that routine will be.
+Just like babies, puppies thrive on a routine, so I recommend carefully considering what that routine should be before bringing home a new puppy.

-He'll need to be toilet trained, groomed, exercised, obedience trained, and adequately socialized to grow up happy and confident about his environment.
+He must be toilet trained, groomed, exercised, obedience trained, and adequately socialized to help him grow up happy and confident about his environment.

-You'll find help with all this and more in my puppy care guide, and I recommend you begin a routine for your puppy from day one and stick to it.
+I recommend you begin a daily routine for your puppy from his first day in his new home and stick to it.

 Good luck!